 For one of the first LNG filling station networks in Germany, experts are the opinion that less than ten stations are necessary due to the high range of the LNG HGV.
 A regional HGV traffic could also be supplied via a medium-term expansion of the network to 40 LNG filling stations.
 Two filling stations altready exist now – Another one in Ulm next to that in Grünheide.
 Hamburg and the Ruhr region (Ruhrgebiet) will follow shortly.
 Meyer Logistik was pleased about the trouble-free test operation with the LNG-operated HGV that has been running since January 2017.
 Managing Director Matthias Strehl: “I have already been spoken to by our drivers who have praised the low noise emission and low consumption of the HGV as well as the uncomplicated filling procedure.”

 Dirk Kohoutek, Product Manager CRYOGENIC at HEROSE and on-location at the opening of the filling station in Grünheide: “There are 14 shut-off valves from HEROSE installed on the filling station trailer, two of them with drive, as well as three safety valves.
-The fittings are tested in accordance with DIN EN 1626 for Cryo fittings and according to DIN EN 12567 for LNG fittings.“ (As of May 2017, the standard has been replaced by DIN EN 28921).
+The valves are tested in accordance with DIN EN 1626 for Cryo valves and according to DIN EN 12567 for LNG valves.“ (As of May 2017, the standard has been replaced by DIN EN 28921).
 The LNG filling station in Grünheide was not only built by the company GasCom, it is also filled by them using their own trailers.
 Managing Director Norbert Scholz: “From our computer in the company headquarters, we monitor all parameters of the filling station and know exactly when supplies are required.
 Norbert Scholz about the cooperation with HEROSE: “We have been happily working together with HEROSE for years.
 We feel quite at home there and would be pleased to expand our cooperation.”

 Meyer: It has to be fresh